inertiajs/inertia-laravel/readme.md

 ## Getting started

-### Setup JavaScript adapter

-The first step to using Inertia.js is to setup a JavaScript adapter, such as [inertia-vue](https://github.com/inertiajs/inertia-vue).
-Be sure to follow the getting started instructions for the the adapter you choose.

 ### Setup root template

-Next, step a root template.
+The first step to using Inertia is creating a root template.
 We recommend using `app.blade.php`.
-This template must include your dependencies, as well as a single div with two data attributes, `component` and `props`.
-Here's a complete example:
+This template should include your assets, as well as a single `div` with two data attributes: `component` and `props`.
+Here's an example:

 ```php
 <!DOCTYPE html>